Overview Orka Cluster 3.2

 orka3 user get-token

-4. For CI/CD integrations, authenticate based on the integration version.
+4. For CI/CD integrations, authenticate is based on the integration version.

 • If running a 2.x-compatible version, continue using your old user and password.